MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 An event declaration implicitly adds two methods to the class: an *add* method, which a client calls to add an event handler to the source, and a *remove* method, which a client calls to remove a previously added event handler.
-Here are more example.
+Here are more examples.

 ```idl
 // Instance event with no meaningful payload.